bozoo/doc/Oracle.md

 ASM
 ---

-Find which san volume is associated with an ASM disk :
+Find which san volume is associated with an ASM disk:

     /etc/init.d/oracleasm listdisks
     VOLUME1